leeanntsab/f5hug/docs/index.rst

-F5 San Jose User Group
+F5 Hawaii User Group
 ===================================

-Welcome to the |classbold| for San Jose User Group
+Welcome to the |classbold| for Hawaii User Group